giachero/BEGepro/README.md

   (begenv3.7) $ deactivate
   ```

-### Install the package in your isolated enviroment
+### Install the begepro package in your isolated enviroment

 To install the package and then then being able to edit and update the code
 ```bash